arcadexyz/governance/README.md

 Unclaimed tokens after a set `expiration` time may be reclaimed by governance.

 This contract is intended to be extended by a specific airdrop contract for each airdrop.
-The child contract should implement the `claim` functionaility to allow users to claim their tokens.
+The child contract should implement the `claim` functionality to allow users to claim their tokens.
 The inheriting contract shall dictate where claimed tokens are sent.